 Recently, I introduced our guide to shaving creams and shaving soaps, but there is another tool that is at least as important: the shaving brush.A few decades ago almost every man who shaved used one.
 Due to modernization, quick and easy disposable products like shaving foams gained in popularity while the shaving brush became somewhat obsolete.
 It is only with hindsight that men are finally beginning to realize the importance of shaving, of taking care of their skin, and thus of the brush.
-Once you use a shaving brush you will never go back.
-It is much more efficient, employing a smaller amount of shaving cream for a rich and warm lather, and there is less waste and fewer cans making it a greener alternative.
-For those who want to use a shaving soap or cream a brush is indispensable.
+Once you use a shaving brush, you will never go back.
+It is much more efficient, employing a smaller amount of shaving cream for a rich and warm lather, and there are less waste and fewer cans making it a greener alternative.
+For those who want to use a shaving soap or cream, a brush is indispensable.

 Brief History of Shaving Brushes

 Before brushes, there were sea sponges: men used them to lather up soap to their faces.
-The Shaving Brushes with bristles as we know them today were invented by the French in the eighteenth century.
+The shaving brushes with bristles as we know them today were invented by the French in the eighteenth century.
 Since then, different kinds of bristles have been used – both natural and synthetic.

 Advantages of a Shaving Brush